oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 Empty values are returned as ``None``.

-The :meth:`ConnectParams.get_network_service_names()` can be used to get a list of the network service names that are defined in the :ref:`tnsnames.ora <optnetfiles>` file.
-The directory that contains the tnsnames.ora file can be specified in the :attr:`~ConnectParams.config_dir` attribute.
+The :meth:`ConnectParams.get_network_service_names()` can be used to get a list of the network service names that are defined in the :ref:`tnsnames.ora
+<optnetfiles>` file.
+The directory that contains file can be specified in the
+:attr:`~ConnectParams.config_dir` attribute.

 .. code-block:: python